Screening Programme

 Video and sound, 40 min

-The screening will be followed by a discussion with artist Judith Dean
+The screening will be followed by a discussion with Matt Hale

 Mark Dean Our Moment (2024)

-Sampler offers an opportunity to view a selection of tracks from Dean’s video albums, followed by a conversation with Judith Dean around questions of appropriation and remixing.
+Sampler offers an opportunity to view a selection of tracks from Dean’s video albums, followed by a conversation with Matt Hale.

 Mark Dean began looping appropriated film while studying photography and painting in the late 1970’s, and in the 1980’s extended this technique into music; these practices were eventually combined in the methodology for which Dean became recognised as a video & sound artist from the 1990’s onwards, with work held in collections including Arts Council of England, Leeds Art Gallery, MUDAM Luxembourg, and EMMA Finland.
 Music has remained an integral part of Dean’s art practice, with looped and layered sound samples often providing the structural basis for video works.
 This treatment of music as primary material is paralleled by a consistent use of film as objet trouvé; however, Dean’s use of appropriation differs, at least from some of the more reductive interpretations of such work, in that it is based not on a theory of the emptiness of images, but on a theology of kenosis, or self-emptying; a practice grounded in the lived experience of trauma.